How To Transfer a Car Title in Oregon

 Can You Transfer a Car Title in Oregon?

-Yes, you can.
-You can transfer a car title in Oregon if you are eligible for a car title transfer and have all the requirements.
+You can transfer a car title in Oregon if you meet certain requirements.

 Oregon has strict title transfer policies that limit the process of car title transfers to only residents of the state, and you can only transfer a car title if there is no loan on the vehicle.